Board of Trustees

 Dr. Myers received his bachelor’s degree in biology from Kentucky Wesleyan College and graduated with his doctor of veterinary medicine from The Ohio State University.
 A licensed veterinarian since 1985, Dr. Myers owns and manages Hunting Ridge Animal Hospital and Ridgewood Stables.
 He serves on the board of the Ohio Veterinary Medical Association.

-Dr. Myers is an AQHA 10-year cumulative breeder and an exhibitor, with multiple world championships at the Adequan® Select World.
+Dr. Myers is an AQHA 10-year cumulative breeder and an exhibitor, with multiple Select world championships.
 He has earned numerous Superiors and AQHA Performance Champion titles.
 Dr. Myers is also the recipient of the NSBA Jack Benson Award.

 Dr. Myers and his wife, veterinarian Dr. Leslie Myers, have two daughters, Taylor and Mallory.